denkuppens/HomeAssistant/Vasco D150 Compact Ventilation/readme.md

 # What is this?

-**This is an EspHome based modbus controller to integrate the Vasco D150 ventilation unit into Home Assistant **
+**This is an EspHome based modbus controller to integrate the Vasco D150 ventilation unit into Home Assistant.**

 ![Screenshot of the controller in Home Assistant](./HASS_EspHomeVascoD150.png?raw=true)